campusrover/TB3_image/README.md

     sudo apt-get remove tailscale
     sudo rm /var/lib/tailscale/tailscaled.state
-    sudo reboot now
+    sudo nano /etc/hostname # edit this file to change the hostname from "roba" to your robot's name sudo reboot now

   5. Once the turtlebot is rebooted, change the hostname and reinstall tailscale:

-    "use whichever method you like to change the hostname" sudo apt-get install tailscale
+    sudo apt-get install tailscale
     sudo tailscale up --authkey=<ask pito for the tailscale key to put here>